-HOW CAN ACUPUNCTURE BENEFIT MY DOG?
+HOW CAN ACUPUNCTURE BENEFIT MY PET?

 1. Pain management is one of the most common uses for acupuncture, often in conjunction with a more traditional treatment plan.

 2. Musculoskeletal problems such as arthritis, hip dysplasia, or nerve injuries can respond to acupuncture.
 It is often employed during rehabilitation after an injury.
 Carefully monitoring a healing pet is important; without the feeling of pain, a dog can re-injure him or herself with over-activity.